coolgradient/cg-de-assignment/de_assignment/ASSIGNMENT.md

 #Assignment Goal:
 - Build a layered pipeline (RHS → EHS_IN (x2) → EHS_OUT → INT → DM → RM) per our patterns.
 - At least develop up to and including the INT layer
+- When done, send us your local repo zipped via email to rogier.werschkull@coolgradient.com

 #How:
 - Follow the assignment steps